pwbriggs/music-assistant.github.io/docs/integration/voice.md

 Any reasonable request to play on a device should be understood by the LLM thus there are no mandatory sentences that must be used.

 In some cases it is still advantageous to setup the `MA Specific Conversation Agent` described below as well as it provides a more specific prompt for the AI model to use and the LLM will be made aware of and can use this additional functionality.
-For example, in testing the LLM did not return a good response for `play a list of 5 classic 80's rock tracks` if the `Open AI Privacy Option` described in the next section was not configured.
+For example, in testing the LLM did not return a good response for `play a list of 5 classic 80's rock tracks` if the `MA Specific Conversation Agent` described in the next section was not configured.

 ## MA Specific Conversation Agent